remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

 We'll iterate through the linear programming solution and resolve variables as needed.
 For each instruction, we'll use the node before to work out which variables are where.
+Note that the variable must be live at the previous node, by definition.

 ~~~~
 @Copy Solution Into Code@ +=